taskcluster/taskgraph/docs/tutorials/creating-a-task-graph.rst

    initial definition here can vary wildly from one kind to another, it all depends on the transforms that are used.
 It's conventional for transforms to define a schema (but not required).
-So often you can look at the first transform file to see what schema is expected of your job.
+So often you can look at the first transform file to see what schema is expected of your task.
 But since we haven't created the first transforms yet, let's define our task like this for now: